[Feature] Russia's grey war in Ukraine prompts fatigue

 "Together with regular Russian troops and Russian volunteers, the number of Russian nationals fighting there is about 11,000," he estimated.

-The other DPR and LPR fighters, some 21,000 of them, were mostly Ukrainian locals "who don't like to obey the law," he said.
+The other DPR and LPR fighters, some 21,000 of them, were mostly Ukrainians "who don't like to obey the law," he said.

 But this figure included about 1,500 volunteers and mercenaries from other European countries, he added.

-The EU and Nato also say that Russia invaded east Ukraine in 2014 under DPR and LPR flags.
+The EU and Nato also say that Russia invaded Ukraine in 2014 under DPR and LPR flags to stop it from aligning with the West.

 They imposed sanctions and gave Ukraine weapons to deter Russian aggression.